ssebastianmag/hydrogen-wavefunctions/README.md

 distribution of the electron as a function of distance $r$ from the nucleus.
 Its form encompasses three major terms:

-**2.1.1 Exponential Decay**: Signifies the probability decay of finding an electron as we move away from the nucleus.
-Here, $a_0$ is the Bohr radius which sets a characteristic scale for atomic dimensions.
+- **2.1.1 Exponential Decay**: Signifies the probability decay of finding an electron as we move away from the nucleus.
+Here, $a_0$ is the Bohr radius which sets a characteristic scale for atomic dimensions:

 ### $$e^{-\frac{r}{n a_0}}$$

 <br>

-**2.1.2 Power term**: Dictates how the probability changes with $r$.
+- **2.1.2 Power term**: Dictates how the probability changes with $r$.
-The azimuthal quantum number $\ell$ plays a significant role in determining the number of nodes in the radial distribution.
+The azimuthal quantum number $\ell$ plays a significant role in determining the number of nodes in the radial distribution:

 ### $$\left( \frac{2r}{n a_0} \right)^{\ell}$$

 <br>

-**2.1.3 Associated Laguerre Polynomials**: These polynomials contribute to the finer structure of the radial part, especially defining nodes (regions where the probability is zero).
+- **2.1.3 Associated Laguerre Polynomials**: These polynomials contribute to the finer structure of the radial part, especially defining nodes (regions where the probability is zero):

 ### $$L_{n-\ell-1}^{2\ell+1}\left(\frac{2r}{n a_0}\right)$$